persteenolsen/django-starter-three/README.md

 Make a commit to your GitHub and your Django will build and deploy

-## Things for improvement

-You could try to add a model.py for the Admin Backend + Frontend

 ## Models

 Add a simple Model "Post" to be administrated by the Admin Backend and displayed by the Frontend